signalfx/tracing-examples/README.md

 ## Auto-Instrumentation

 For customers who have not instrumented their applications, or have done so in an OpenTracing-compatible fashion, we offer several SignalFx Tracing libraries.
 Their detailed documentation is available in their respective source locations:

 - [Java](https://github.com/signalfx/signalfx-java-tracing)
 - [Node.js](https://github.com/signalfx/signalfx-nodejs-tracing)
 - [Python](https://github.com/signalfx/signalfx-python-tracing)
 - [Ruby](https://github.com/signalfx/signalfx-ruby-tracing)

-Please note these offerings are currently in Beta status.
+Examples of those auto-instrumentation techniques are available in this
+repository:

 - [SignalFx Tracing Examples](./signalfx-tracing)